Consumer Medicine Information

 Glycoprep-C Kit is taken the day before the procedure unless otherwise stated by your doctor.

-It is important that you follow the instructions specifically given by the hospital and that
+It is important that you follow the instructions specifically given by the hospital and that you dr

 ink plenty of clear fluids.